seccily/yoga-analyzer/README.md

 # Yoga Analyzer App

+The main purpose of this project is to combine several concepts of Internet of Things (IOT) with machine learning (ML), particularly deep learning.
+Following that, we would like to introduce our new app, Yoga Analyzer, which allows yoga practitioners to evaluate themselves immediately after the exercise session is over.
+In the following part of this section, we will subsequently explain the motivation behind this project, the algorithm we employed, and the dataset we utilized for fine-tuning.

 ## Folder Contents

 - model-training: This folder contains the .ipynb notebooks used during the fine-tuning of our models.